 -Buying gift cards for Amazon, Gap, Groupon, Kohl’s, Macy’s, Marshalls, Nordstrom, Southwest Airlines, TJMaxx, etc?
 5 points per dollar.

-At Staples of course you would earn 1% cash back plus 5 points per dollar.
+At Staples of course you would earn 5 points per dollar plus 1% cash back on $200+ purchases.

 Your local school or other charity will be more than happy to accept donations of Amazon gift cards for supplies or any other useful gift cards for chinese auctions, raffles, fundraisers, etc.

 They will give you a tax deductible receipt for the full face value-the price you paid for the gift cards.
 And at the same time you’ll earn 5 points per dollar.
 So while doing good you can still get a nice chunk of points and you’ll save on your taxes.

 You can buy $200 Visa gift cards (now sold online from Staples) that earn 1,000 points and can be used to pay bills with EvolveMoney, uploaded to Bluebird or used for cash back, bill pay, money orders, etc.

 Or you can use Visa gift cards for everyday spending thereby getting 5 points per dollar on everything you buy anywhere via the Visa gift cards.
 You can read how lucrative that can be in this post on where you should be using each of your cards.